What You See Is What You Sweat

 What You See Is What You Sweat is the thirty-third studio album by American singer Aretha Franklin, released on July 2, 1991, by Arista Records.

 The album received mixed reviews, with some praising Franklin's vocal performance while others criticized the album's production and song quality.
 It peaked at number 153 on US Billboard 200, dropping off after seven weeks.
 This was Franklin's first new release in the Nielsen SoundScan era.

 Critical reception

-Rolling Stone editor Stephen Holden found that "athough the material runs a gamut of styles, Franklin infuses her personality so indelibly into every song that somehow it all holds together."
-Rating the album three ouf of five stars, he concluded: "Because Franklin brings more spirit than usual to the record, What You See Is What You Sweat stands as one of her better albums.
+Rolling Stone editor Stephen Holden found that "although the material runs a gamut of styles, Franklin infuses her personality so indelibly into every song that somehow it all holds together."
+Rating the album three out of five stars, he concluded: "Because Franklin brings more spirit than usual to the record, What You See Is What You Sweat stands as one of her better albums.
 If the songs are uneven, they don't prevent the Queen of Soul from exuberantly expressing the breadth of her musical personality, from regal pop-gospel diva to funky everyday person."
-AllMusic also gave the album three ouf of five stars.
+AllMusic also gave the album three out of five stars.
 People Magazine gave a mixed review.